DeepDoge/purify.js/README.md

 ## What is Next and Caveats

 -   **JSDoc Support**: I moved from JSDoc to TS.
-There has been some issues with the [TypeScript#33136](https://github.com/microsoft/TypeScript/issues/33136), [TypeScript#46369](https://github.com/microsoft/TypeScript/issues/46369).
+There has been some issues with the JSDoc ([TypeScript#33136](https://github.com/microsoft/TypeScript/issues/33136), [TypeScript#46369](https://github.com/microsoft/TypeScript/issues/46369)).
 I couldnt generate .d.ts files from JSDoc because it mostly pukes garbage.
 And I had to maintain .js and .d.ts files seperatly, which made me move to just TS.
 But TS also has its problems especially with inner classes.
 That's why I had to use JSDoc and .d.ts for `signals.js` instead of just having `signals.ts`.
 When JSDoc support is better I would really wanna move to it permanently.

 -   **Lifecycle and Reactivity**: Currently, I use Custom Elements to detect if an element is connected to the DOM, wrapping signal renders in Custom Elements with `display: contents` style.
 This approach has CSS limitations, such as `.parent > *` not selecting all children if some are signals.
 Similar workarounds are needed for attributes bound with signals.